kien206/kien206/readme.md

 ### I'm Kien

-- A Data Science & Artificial Intelligence Undergraduate Student..
+- A Data Science & Artificial Intelligence Undergraduate.
 - 🌱 Currently studying in Hanoi, Vietnam.
 - 💬 Ask me about my projects [here](mailto:kien.lt0620@gmail.com)
-- ⭐ Currently learning about Data Engineering
+- ⭐ Currently learning about LLMs.

 > ***I love to make friends. so if you want to say hi, I'll be happy to meet you more!😊***